stevenchen3/kafka-proxy/README.md

 ## Building the source on bare-metal

 Prerequisites:

 - JDK 1.8
-- SBT
+- SBT 0.13.x or 1.0.x
 - Protobuf 3.0.0 or above
 - `grpc-java` codegen compiler plugin

 ### Installing `grpc-java` plugin from source

-The plugin `protoc-gen-grpc-java` is required by `sbt` in order to automatically generate gRPC related Java source files in `Compile` scope.
+The plugin `protoc-gen-grpc-java` is required by `sbt-protobuf` plugin in order to automatically generate gRPC related Java source files in `Compile` scope.
+Below is one way to get this `protoc-gen-grpc-java` binary.

 ```bash
 git clone --recursive git@github.com:grpc/grpc-java.git